Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: The intermediate regime

 In eq \ref{tion} the gain of the energy happens while the electron is non-adiabatically field-ionized by absorbing a number of photons corresponds to $n_F +\Delta n$.
-This is similar to the view of Camus et al. \cite{Camus:2017}.
+We mention that a similar view is presented by Camus et al. \cite{Camus:2017}.